mochi-hpc/mofka/docs/usage/producer.rst

    (e.g., bytes, bytearray, numpy arrays, etc.).
    When pushing the data into a producer, the producer will share ownership of this list, there is therefore no danger that the memory underlying these objects is freed.
-Howeber the user should still take care that they are not written to until the data has been transferred.
+However the user should still take care that they are not written to until the data has been transferred.

 Having created the metadata and the data part of an event, we can now push the event